kraftbj/genesis-enews-extended/readme.txt

 Text Domain: genesis-enews-extended
 Stable tag: 2.0.2

 Creates a new widget to easily add mailing lists integration to a Genesis website.
-Works with FeedBurner, MailChimp, AWeber, FeedBlitz and more.
+Works with FeedBurner, MailChimp, AWeber, FeedBlitz, ConvertKit and more.

 == Description ==